 Please note you must have achieved 16 Credits in NCEA Level 2 Mathematics (or equivalent) before you enrol into 124.100 Introductory Physics, 160.105 Methods of Mathematics.
 To find out if you have what it takes, or what you need, to do the introductory courses we recommend that you attempt the relevant quiz here.
-Once you have completed the test/s, please contact the relevant course coordinator (or firstname.lastname@example.org) to discuss your suitability for this course or an alternative pathway.
+Once you have completed the test(s), please contact the relevant course coordinator or enquire through this page to discuss your suitability for this course or an alternative pathway.

-For students that need extra preparation in mathematics, physics or chemistry.
+These courses may be suitable if you need extra preparation in mathematics, physics or chemistry.
 These courses are an intensive learning experience.
-Students are advised to only take two introductory subjects.
+You are advised to only take two introductory subjects.
 Tuition in each course takes six weeks and attendance is required during January and early February.
 These courses can be taken as a Certificate of Proficiency and can be put towards another qualification in the Bachelor of Science, Bachelor of Information Sciences and Bachelor of Business.